EDUCATION COMMITTEE - Procedures

 1. The priority for use of the classroom is: 1st—Classes, workshops and demos; 2nd –meetings; 3rd—when not in use by classes or meetings, general use by members is available.

-2. Dates for classes, workshops or demonstrations are scheduled on the Classroom Calendar by the Education Committee Chairman.
+2. Dates for classes, workshops or demonstrations are scheduled on the Studio Calendar by the Education Committee Chairman.

-3. Meetings are scheduled on the Classroom Calendar by the Clay Studio Vice President.
+3. Meetings are scheduled on the Studio Calendar by the Clay Studio Vice President.

 4. Storage shelves in the classroom are to be used for class storage only.